Dhairya Dand

 Dand is a graduate of the Media, Arts and Sciences program at the MIT Media Lab.

 Early life

-Dand was born in Nashik, India, to parents who were plumbers and storytellers.
-Dand attributes his cross-disciplinary work to being trained as a plumber by his father and listening to stories and mythology told by his mother.
+Dand was born in Nasik in a interfaith multilingual family: his father was a Kutchi Jain, while his mother belonged to the Marathi Saraswat community.
+His father, a plumber by profession, did not complete high school, while his mother worked as a Sanskrit teacher in Mumbai before the family moved to Nasik.

 He attended Veermata Jijabai Technological Institute for undergraduate studies in computer science and the Industrial Design Centre for courses in design.
 Dand later lived in Singapore, Phnom Penh, Tokyo, and London before moving to the United States to study at the Massachusetts Institute of Technology.

 Works

 Dand's inventions include sensorial interfaces, smart devices, display technologies, Alexa, social systems, prosthesis, bio-based architecture, educational toys, and emotional robots.

 In SuperShoes, Dand created insoles that work on a tickling interface.
 The shoes tickle the feet and guide the wearer across the city.
 The insoles sync with the user's smartphone for location, data, and access to the user's personality preferences.
 The insoles provide navigation and reminders and promote taking mindful breaks and discovering new places in a city.

 In Programmable Hair, Dand made a device worn on the hair that allows the wearer to program their hairstyle, either by choosing from a library of hairstyles or by taking a picture of someone else's hairstyle.

 With Obake, Dand created a 2.5D elastic computer display technology that has shape memory.
 The display can be physically deformed, stretched, pulled, and pushed.
 It remembers shapes and can self-actuate.

 While in Seattle, Dand was part of Amazon's secretive Concept Lab, where he is credited for key inventions such as Alexa devices.
 Some of his inventions which are public involve invisible interfaces and using hand gestures to use the air as a medium for computing.

 Dand's Cheers are alcohol-aware ice cubes that detect how much a person is drinking.
 The cubes change color depending on how much alcohol a person has consumed.
 The cubes also strobe in response to ambient music.

 Dand designed a bio-building that responds and reacts to its environment.
 During the day, cells in the building's "membranes" open up, allowing for more ventilation; at night, the cells generate and conserve warmth.

 Dand's ThinkerToys are modular educational toys made from e-waste which later led to an NGO called openTOYS.
 By plugging in these modules, a keyboard can be used as a piano, a mouse for language learning, and speakers as storytelling devices.

 One of Dand's early works was Lokshahi, which was a m-governance system for political transparency in rural India.

 Dand has also worked on several accessibility-related inventions for emotional communication, autism and motor impairment.